-I was skeptical until I tried it myself, I have used gluten since I started baking bread and didn’t think my loaves would rise without it.
-I was wrong.
+I was skeptical until I tried it myself.
+Since I started baking homemade bread I’ve used gluten.
+I didn’t think my loaves would rise without it.
 There is something (and I am sure there is a scientific explanation for this) that happens when you separate the flour from the bran that gives you a better rising loaf, even though all the ingredients are still eventually mixed together in the recipe.

 This technique also works with any other whole wheat recipe like pancakes, muffins, waffles, rolls, etc. It is a great way to convert a non-whole wheat eater into a whole grain fan.

 Pro Tip: Have you ever followed a recipe exactly, but it didn’t quite turn out?
 If it contained flour it could be because you used too much flour without even realizing it.

 Don’t scoop the flour with your measuring cup.